apache/hudi/website/docs/sql_ddl.md

 With `EVENT_TIME_ORDERING`, the record with the larger event time (`precombineField`) overwrites the record with the smaller event time on the same key, regardless of transaction's commit time.
 Users can set `CUSTOM` mode to provide their own merge logic.
-With `CUSTOM` merge mode, you also need to provide your payload class that implements the merge logic.
-For example, you can use `PartialUpdateAvroPayload` to merge the records as below.
+With `CUSTOM` merge mode, you can provide a custom class that implements the merge logic.
+The interfaces to implement is explained in detail [here](/docs/next/record_merger#custom).

 ```sql
 CREATE TABLE IF NOT EXISTS hudi_table_merge_mode_custom (